matteoterrinoni/dbh-front-end-assignment/docs/general/introduction.md

 #### `HomePage/sagas.js`

-You must be wondering where does the list of repositories come from!
+You must be wondering where does the list of users come from!
 Sagas are primarily used for making API calls.
 Sagas intercept actions dispatched to the Redux store.
 That means a saga will listen to the actions and if it finds an action of interest, it will do something.

 Sagas are nothing but ES6 [generator functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).
 These functions act as normal functions, the only difference is that they can be "paused" and "resumed" at any point in time. `redux-saga` provides an intuitive, declarative API for managing asynchronous operations.

 Check out [`HomePage/sagas.js`](https://github.com/react-boilerplate/react-boilerplate/blob/master/app/containers/HomePage/sagas.js).
 It can be confusing for untrained eyes.
 The API of `redux-saga` is self-descriptive once you've seen it, so let's go over what happens in there:

 - You can `fork` a saga to send it to the background.
 That way, your code will not get blocked even when the saga is continuously running.
 - `takeLatest` is used for listening for a particular action.
-In this case, it will wait for a `LOAD_REPOS` action.
+In this case, it will wait for a `LOAD_USERS` action.
 Whenever you disptach this action, the saga will understand that you want to fetch repos from github's public API by calling `getRepos()`.
-- If the API successfully returns some data, a `reposLoaded()` action will be dispatched which carries the data.
+- If the API successfully returns some data, a `usersLoaded()` action will be dispatched which carries the data.
 When redux store receives this action, [a reducer](https://github.com/react-boilerplate/react-boilerplate/blob/master/app/containers/App/reducer.js) will set incoming data in the new state tree.

 _An update has occurred!_ `mapStateToProps()` will be triggered. `<HomePage />` will receive the new data and rerender.